Table of Contents

-Learn how to help a loved one, or yourself, when alcohol use disorder spins out of control.
+Learning how to find urgent help for alcoholic for a loved one, or yourself, when alcohol use disorder spins out of control.

 It is painful to watch someone you love being damaged by a drinking problem.
 Alcoholism can truly destroy every single thing a person holds dear.